 Aka Miso vs Shiro Miso: What is the Difference?

-In Japan, there is a wide variety of miso pastes available in groceries and supermarkets, among which “Aka Miso (赤味噌: Red Miso)” and “Shiro Miso (白味噌: White Miso)” are especially common.
+And among others, “Aka Miso (赤味噌: Red Miso)” and “Shiro Miso (白味噌: White Miso)” are the most common.

 Aka Miso (赤味噌: Red Miso)

 For Aka Miso or Red Miso, soybeans are first soaked in water for many hours.

 Then, they are steamed and aged at a high temperature for a long time.

 In the process, the Maillard reaction is caused by the amino acids and sugars contained in soybeans and koji, which gives the paste a red color.

 Since Aka Miso has a long aging period, its salt content tends to be high for preservation.

 Accordingly, the resulting paste is quite salty.
 But Aka Miso is more savory, umami-richer than Shiro Miso or White Miso.

 In addition to being used in miso soup, Aka Miso is often blended with sugar and soy sauce and is used for tofu, konnyaku, or simmered daikon radish.